How Much Does It Cost to Level a Yard in 2025?

 The topsoil is the dirt placed on top of the fill dirt.
 It contains nutrients that allow for a well-nourished garden and lawn.
 Depending on the type and quality, it can cost $12 to $55 per cubic yard.

-Not all topsoil is the same; unscreened topsoil costs $10 to $35 per cubic yard, which is soil that isn’t filtered through a mesh and may contain rocks, roots, and sticks.
-While screened topsoil costs $20 to $40 per cubic yard, it’s finer and provides the optimal condition for growing plants and a flat lawn.
-The quality of soil and nutrient density you’re interested in will determine how much your topsoil layer will cost you.
+Not all topsoil is the same.
+Unscreened topsoil costs $10 to $35 per cubic yard.
+This soil isn’t filtered through a mesh and may contain rocks, roots, and sticks.
+Screened topsoil is finer and provides the optimal conditions for growing plants and a flat lawn.
+It typically costs $20 to $40 per cubic yard.

-Don’t forget to contact your local utility company and have someone come out to mark your utility lines so that your landscaper doesn’t damage them.
+Don’t forget to contact your local utility company and have someone mark your utility lines so your landscaper doesn’t damage them.
 The cost to repair damaged lines is $1,000 or more.

 When you dig up the ground and move the soil somewhere else, you can potentially face erosion problems.
 Without erosion control measures in place, groundwater, wind, and rain can shift the soil and undo your resloping work.